DominikBuchner/apscale/README.md

 ### Create a new apscale project

-Apscale is oranized in projects with the following structure.
+Apscale is oranized in projects with the following structure:

 <pre>
 C:\USERS\DOMINIK\DESKTOP\EXAMPLE_PROJECT